-It’s just a few days away from the reopening of EcoCamp Patagonia, and we’re coming back with a bang!
-This 2020-2021 travel season, head chef Macarena Vega Pinilla and her team are taking over the EcoCamp kitchen and preparing a brand new menu loaded with mouth-watering flavors.
+At EcoCamp Patagonia, we’re coming back next season with a bang!
+In our 2021-2022 travel season, head chef Macarena Vega Pinilla and her team are taking over the EcoCamp kitchen and preparing a brand new menu loaded with mouth-watering flavors.

 Vega was heavily inspired by the ancient Ayurveda dietary practice and the use of local, healthy and nutrient-dense ingredients.